Slowworks/Kicker-Beta-Github-/README.md

 # Options

+    # Complete Build
+    Complete Build with Choice primary color (not Black or Silver, 170), And optional k26 (+ 2 Dollares) and extrented Barrel (+ 4 Dollars),

+    # Hardware Kit
+    All Hardware Needed for the Build +
 Some parts can be replaced with Hardware store items.
 And probably be less expensive than an online order, Look at the required Hardware list at the bottom for options

 # 1-7-Pusher